Tsolval/destiny5e/Hunter.md

 You choose an additional favored terrain type at 6th level.

 ### Double Jump
 At level two, you gain the Double Jump ability which allows you to make a dexterous second leap while still in the air.
-This allows your long jump and high jump to cover twice your normal jump distance.
+Depending on how it is used, Double Jump can extend either your long jump or your high jump as described below.

 #### Long Jump
-When you make a long jump with Double Jump, you can cover a number of feet equal to twice your Dexterity score (not modifier) if you move at least 10 feet on foot immediately before the jump.
+When you make a long jump with Double Jump, you can cover a number of feet up to twice your Dexterity score (not modifier) if you move at least 10 feet on foot immediately before the jump.
 A standing long jump covers only half that distance.
 Each foot you clear on the jump costs a foot of distance.

 #### High Jump
 When you make a high jump with Double Jump, you leap into the air a number of feet equal to (3 + dexterity modifier) * 2 if you move at least 10 feet on foot immediately before the jump.
 A standing long jump covers only half this distance.
 Each foot you clear on the jump costs a foot of movement.